GoogleCloudPlatform/marketplace-k8s-app-tools/docs/schema.md

 - `STORAGE_CLASS`: The name of a pre-provisioned k8s `StorageClass`.
 If it does not exist, one is created.
 - `STRING`: A string that needs special handling.
 - `APPLICATION_UID`: The uuid of the created `Application` object.
-- `ISTIO_ENABLED`: Indicates whether Istio is enabled for the deployement.
+- `ISTIO_ENABLED`: Indicates whether Istio is enabled for the deployment.
+- `INGRESS_AVAILABLE`: Indicates whether the cluster is detected to have Ingress support.

 ---